Skip to Content

 Before we get to that fracas though, let's go over some basics.
 The three-class e-bike system was developed mostly to help governments distinguish which types of electric cycles could (and couldn’t) safely be ridden on bike lanes, and what general e-bike characteristics were suitable (and unsuitable) for U.S. roads overall.

-Within that system, a Class-3 e-bike is the fastest officially-recognized pedal-assist vehicle money can buy, with an electric motor which provides a speed boost only when the rider is pedaling, up to (but not beyond) my new personal land-speed record.
-Designed primarily for long-distance commuters who aren’t carrying heavy loads, a Class-3 also doesn't typically have a throttle — which e-bikers tend to use to get a hefty bike moving from a full stop, rather than to keep a vehicle in motion like a moped — and if it does, it can't go above 20 miles per hour on throttle power alone.
-And in some states, its riders are banned from sidewalks, bike paths, and trails.
+Within that system, a Class-3 e-bike is the fastest officially-recognized pedal-assist vehicle money can buy, with an electric motor which provides a speed boost only when the rider is moving her feet, up to (but not beyond) my new personal land-speed record.
+Designed primarily for long-distance commuters who aren’t carrying heavy loads, a Class-3 also doesn't typically have a throttle, which e-bikers tend to use to get a hefty bike moving from a full stop, rather than to keep a vehicle in motion like a moped.
+And if riders can rev their engines without pedaling, they still can't go above 20 miles per hour on throttle power alone.
+In some states, class-e bike riders are banned from sidewalks, bike paths, and trails and must stick to the public road, while in others, they're allowed in these off-road spaces if they can behave safely around other road users.

-Otherwise, Class-3s look pretty much identical to Class-1 e-bikes, like e-mountain bikes, which usually are allowed on separated paths because they top out at 20 miles per hour — a speed that’s considered safe for mixing with non-e-cyclists.
-Class-2 e-bikes, meanwhile, are the same as Class-1s, but they can have a throttle.
+Otherwise, Class-3s look pretty much identical to Class-1 e-bikes, which usually are allowed on separated paths because they top out at 20 miles per hour — a speed that’s considered safe for mixing with non-e-cyclists.
+Class-2 e-bikes, meanwhile, are the same as Class-1s, but they can and almost always do have a throttle that works when your feet are still.

 To the average Joe on the street, though, all these e-bikes tend to look pretty much the same— and if he has even the faintest idea what a Class 3 is, he tends to assume the worst.